Are you looking for some Invisalign before and after pictures before committing to your orthodontic treatment? Well, you've come to the right place.

 Having an overbite can lead to problems with eating and speech, as well as poor facial aesthetics.
 But it's reassuring to know that cases like this don't always require traditional braces.

 Despite the amount of correction needed, this case took just 13 months to treat, using 27 sets of aligners.
-The patient had to wear elastics with his Invisalign throughout the treatment to aid tooth movement.
+The patient needed Invisalign attachments and had to wear elastics with his aligners throughout the treatment to aid tooth movement.
 The elastics hook onto the top and bottom aligners to encourage greater tooth movement.
 They're usually attached to molar teeth so are not too visible.

-Although this patient's treatment was successful, some cases of overbite which require vertical tooth movement may not be treatable with Invisalign.
+Although this patient's treatment was successful, some cases of overbite which require vertical tooth movement may not be treatable with the Invisalign system.
 Instead, clear fixed braces are a good alternative to metal braces for patients who want a less noticeable treatment.

 Overbite before and after Invisalign